How to regain computer hard drive space

 4. In the General tab, click the Disk Cleanup button next to the pie chart.

-5. In the Disk Cleanup window, check the box next to the items (except "compress old files") that are using up disk space, click OK, and click Yes if you want to proceed.
+5. In the Disk Cleanup window, check the box next to the items (except "compress old files") that are using up disk space, click OK, and click Yes to proceed.

 Compress?

-When performing a Disk Cleanup, you can compress your hard drive.
-We strongly recommend users do not compress their hard drives or old files.
+When performing a Disk Cleanup, there is an option to compress your hard drive.
+We strongly recommend users do not compress their hard drive or old files.

 Uninstall old programs